5 myths stopping you from being a productive creative powerhouse

 The best thing is that you needn’t become a bodybuilder to experience the above benefits.
-A 30 minute session is sufficient.
-Obviously give your body the proper fuel, plenty of water and healthy food.
+A 30-minute session 3 times a week is sufficient.
+Obviously, give your body the proper fuel, plenty of water and healthy food to help it along.

 But once you’ve got the surplus of mental and physical energy, how can it be used to the best?
 This brings us to the next myth.

 “Look at how much I can do simultaneously! ”